 Comstock Resources (CRK) Outpaces Stock Market Gains: What You Should Know

 CRK will be looking to display strength as it nears its next earnings release, which is expected to be November 2, 2021.
-On that day, CRK is projected to report earnings of $0.38 per share, which would represent year-over-year growth of 733.33%.
-Meanwhile, our latest consensus estimate is calling for revenue of $419.33 million, up 135.56% from the prior-year quarter.
+In that report, analysts expect CRK to post earnings of $0.34 per share.
+This would mark year-over-year growth of 666.67%.
+Meanwhile, our latest consensus estimate is calling for revenue of $413.58 million, up 132.33% from the prior-year quarter.

-Any recent changes to analyst estimates for CRK should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for CRK.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 Investors can capitalize on this by using the Zacks Rank.
 This model considers these estimate changes and provides a simple, actionable rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 10.91% higher.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 16.67% higher within the past month.
 CRK is currently a Zacks Rank #1 (Strong Buy).

-Investors should also note CRK's current valuation metrics, including its Forward P/E ratio of 7.75.
-This represents a discount compared to its industry's average Forward P/E of 10.87.
+In terms of valuation, CRK is currently trading at a Forward P/E ratio of 8.29.
+This represents a discount compared to its industry's average Forward P/E of 10.76.

 You can find more information on all of these metrics, and much more, on Zacks.com.